Physico-mathematical model of open quantum systems with varying particle number: The effective Hamiltonian

-\begin{remarks} \leavevmode \begin{enumerate}[env] \item The validity of the Born-Markov approximation relies (i) on a negligible interaction between the open system and the reservoir, which is formalized by the surface-to-volume ratio approximation, and (ii) on using a large reservoir that is not influenced by the exchange of particles with the open system, which is contained in our Assumption \ref{enu:A1.1}, suggesting that the reservoir's state can be assumed constant in time.
+\begin{remarks} \leavevmode \begin{enumerate}[env] \item The validity of the Born-Markov approximation relies (i) on a negligible interaction between the open system and the reservoir, which is formalized by the surface-to-volume ratio approximation (\cref{pro:STVR}), and (ii) on using a large reservoir that is not influenced by the exchange of particles with the open system, which is contained in our Assumption \ref{enu:A1.1}, suggesting that the reservoir's state can be assumed constant in time (cf. \cref{subsec:discussionEffectiveHamiltonian}).
 This approximation is standard in the theory of open quantum systems \cite{BreuerPetruccione2007, Manzano2020, Vacchini2024} (see, however, Refs.~\cite[Sect.
 5.2.7]{RivasHuelga2012} and \cite[Sect.
-2.3.3]{Rivas2010} for critical discussions), and it also fits well into the setting of \cref{thm:effectiveHamiltonian}, cf. \cref{rem:effectiveHamiltonian} \ref{enu:HeffAssumptions} above.
-Moreover, the Born-Markov approximation was a key modeling assumption in Ref.~\cite{DelleSite2024jpa} for deriving the hierarchy of von Neumann equations from which the effective Hamiltonian was extracted, as discussed in \cref{rem:effectiveHamiltonian} \ref{enu:JPAapproach}.
+2.3.3]{Rivas2010} for critical discussions), and it also fits well into the setting of \cref{thm:effectiveHamiltonian}.
+Moreover, the Born-Markov approximation was a key modeling assumption in Ref.~\cite{DelleSite2024jpa} for deriving the hierarchy of von Neumann equations from which the effective Hamiltonian was extracted, as discussed in \cref{subsec:discussionEffectiveHamiltonian}.
+Regarding the error terms, it must be noted that \cref{eq:smallMSF} ensures that the parameter $\varepsilon = N_\SFS / N$ is negligibly small for all statistical realizations of the open system.
+Therefore, considering only the effective first-order von Neumann equation can be considered a reasonable approximation within the physical model that we are considering.

 \item In a recent paper, we investigated the Lindblad equation for systems with varying particle number \cite{Reible2025pre}.
 Using the results of Ref.~\cite{DelleSite2024jpa}, we found that the system Hamiltonian should be replaced by the effective Hamiltonian $\MSH - \mu \MSN$ in order to produce a consistent Lindblad equation for such systems.
-Since \cref{thm:effectiveHamiltonian} justifies the conclusions of Ref.~\cite{DelleSite2024jpa} on a more rigorous level, by extension, the foundation of the findings of Ref.~\cite{Reible2025pre} is also strengthened. \end{enumerate} \end{remarks}
+Since \cref{thm:effectiveHamiltonian} justifies the conclusions of Ref.~\cite{DelleSite2024jpa} on a more rigorous level, by extension, the findings of Ref.~\cite{Reible2025pre} are also strengthened. \end{enumerate} \end{remarks}